sub20hz/kickbot/README.md

 # kickbot

+### Unofficial python package to create bots and interact with the kick.com api

 ---
-### A python package to create bots for kick.com

 ## About

----
 This package allows you to create bots (user bots) to monitor a stream.

 You will need to set up a 'user bot' account (a normal user account to act as a bot) and disable 2-factor authentication for the bot to be able to login and handle commands / messages.